mebidyut2001/News-Search/README.md

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit pull requests.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - Thanks to the news API providers for their services.

 ---

-Feel free to customize this `README.md` file according to your specific project details and requirements.